TrainWeb.org Facebook Page

 The farthest curve on this railroad is right next to Travel Town.

-Taking a curve and we were now heading back.
+Rounding a curve and we were now on our way back.

-We exited Nelson Tunnel but came to a stop short of the unloading area.
+We exited the tunnel but stopped short of the unloading area.

-We would get to watch trains run by us as we waited.
+We watched other trains pass as we waited.

-The train ran by the wig wag one last time before we arrived into the unloading area.
-It had been a great trip aboard the train at LA Live Steamers.
-Next we drove to the south side of the property and parked in that lot to make our first trip to the Carolwood Pacific Railroad barn.
+The train ran by the wig-wag one last time before we arrived at the unloading area.
+It had been a great trip and after returning to the car, Robin and I drove to the south side of the property and parked in that lot to visit the Carolwood Pacific Railroad barn.

 The trains in the barn.

-Next he came by me and the track along the hillside.
-It had been a great visit to the LA Live Steamers.
-Robin and I met up and we headed to out final stop of the day just up the road.
+That steam train passed me and proceeded to the track along the hillside.
+It had been a great visit to the LA Live Steamers then Robin and I met up and we went to our final stop of the day just up the road.

 RETURN TO THE MAIN PAGE